Western Kentucky vs. Rice NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Western Kentucky and its opponents have combined to score more than 62.5 points in six of eight games this season.
+- Western Kentucky and its opponents have gone over the current 62.5-point total in six of eight games this season.

 - Rice and its opponents have combined to score more than 62.5 points in one game this season.

-- The combined points per game average of the two teams, 60.6, is 1.9 points fewer than Saturday's over/under.

-- The 65.3 points per game these two squads have allowed their opponents to score this season are 2.8 more than the 62.5 total in this contest.
+- The 65.3 points per game these two squads have surrendered to opponents this season are 2.8 more than the 62.5 over/under in this contest.

 - The Hilltoppers and their opponents have scored an average of 66.9 points per game in 2021, 4.4 more than Saturday's total.